MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-Object.md

 It uses a pipeline operator (|) to send the files to the `Rename-Item` cmdlet, which renames the file.
 It uses the **Passthru** parameter of `Rename-Item` to send the renamed files to the `Select-Object` cmdlet, which selects the first 5 for display.

-The **Wait** parameter of `Select-Object` prevents Windows PowerShell from stopping the `Get-ChildItem` cmdlet after it gets the first five read-only text files.
+The **Wait** parameter of `Select-Object` prevents PowerShell from stopping the `Get-ChildItem` cmdlet after it gets the first five read-only text files.
 Without this parameter, only the first five read-only files would be renamed.

 ### Example 9: Demonstrate the intricacies of the -ExpandProperty parameter